weaknespase/hhtsd/lib-hook-async/readme.md

 ### Priority
 Each function can have an additional numeric field `priority` that determines its execution order in the chain.
 Functions with **lower** priority will be executed before.

-If function doesn't have this field, or it is set to non-numeric value, it assigned module-wide priority, which specified using `module.exports.priority` property, or default priority 0.
+If function doesn't have this field, or it is set to non-numeric value, it assigned module-wide priority, which specified using `module.exports.priority` property with 0 begin default value.
+Execution order of functions that have same priority undefined.

 ### Category
 Each function also have a category mask.
-If no categories specified in the function name, it is assumed to be part of default category (included in all categories), otherwise it is part of specified categories only.
+If no categories specified in the function name, it is assumed to be part of default category (included in all categories), otherwise it takes part in specified categories only.

-So `callHook` with any category set but default includes all functions within default category, while `callHookStrict` will exclude them all.
+Default category is special - `callHook` with any category set but default includes all functions within default category, while `callHookStrict` will exclude them all.

 `callHook` with default category set will include all functions in chain, and `callHookStrict` will include only functions from default category.

 ## Class Options
 * `watch` &lt;boolean&gt; — reload all related hooks when hook definition files change, default true
-* `recursive` &lt;boolean&gt; — watch for hook file changes in subfolders also,default false
+* `recursive` &lt;boolean&gt; — watch for hook file changes in subfolders also, default false

 ## Class Context
 Accessible using `this` from inside and hook function.
 * `_lastResult` &lt;any&gt; — return value of previous hook function, `undefined` by default
-* `callback` &lt;function(returnValue)&gt; — callback function that must be called from asynchronous hook function to call next function in hook chain
+* `callback` &lt;function(returnValue)&gt; — callback function that must be called from asynchronous hook to call next function in chain

 ## Class HookLoader